A guide to chess ratings in England

 • Bronze – this covers you for club competitions, leagues and county championships, ECF-rated only.

-• Gold - this covers everything Silver covers, plus FIDE-rated standard tournaments (in other words, Gold covers everything).
+• Gold – this covers everything Bronze covers, plus non-FIDE-rated standard tournaments such as weekend congresses, plus FIDE-rated rapid and standard tournaments (in other words, Gold covers everything).

 If you play rated games without having the relevant category of ECF membership, the event organiser will be charged a fee by the ECF.
 At most English chess clubs (including Hendon), the membership fees are not high enough to cover ECF game fees.
 This means entry into club events that would incur game fees is generally only going to be open to people who have the required level of ECF membership.